 News

-Jury awards family $2.5 million for neglect of dad
+Jury compensates family for nursing home’s neglect

 $15 Million Awarded in Highway Collision